Mold doesn’t just suddenly appear in your home on its own. To grow and travel throughout a structure

 Inadequate Ventilation

-Poor air flow can create stagnant areas throughout your home.
+Poor air flow can create stagnant areas throughout your home which lead to supporting mold growth.
 This is why it is important to have proper ventilation to keep air moving and not settling in one place.
-When water evaporates into steam, the air becomes humid which in turn creates the perfect environment for mold spores to form and spread.
-In areas where water is commonly used, such as the bathroom and kitchen, proper ventilation is extremely important.
+When water evaporates into steam, the air becomes humid which in turn creates the humidity levels perfect environment for mold spores to form and spread.

-Damp Clothing
+Damp Clothing Left In The Home

 Flooding